Symmetric mutations algebras in the context of sub-cluster algebras: Introduction

 Understanding the ring-theoretical structure of cluster algebras has not received the attention it deserves.
 An approach toward this direction is through studying the mutations groups and their possible relations to the subalgebras of the associated cluster algebras.
 We introduce what we called \emph{mutations subalgebras}, which are subalgberas of the cluster algebra where each one is created by a subgroup of the mutation group.
 That is, each subgroup $H$ of the mutation group, generates a subset of cluster variables $\mathcal{X}_{H}$, where the algebra generated by $\mathcal{X}_{H}$ is called \emph{mutation subalgebra} associated to $H$.

 Two seeds $(X, Q)$ and $(Y, Q')$ are said to be \emph{symmetric} seeds if the quivers $Q$ and $Q'$ are symmetric, i.e., there is a permutation $\sigma$ such that $Q'=\sigma(Q)$, see [13] under $\sigma$-similar.
 The subgroup of the mutation group, generated by all sequences of mutations which produce seeds that are symmetric to the initial seed, is called the \emph{symmetric mutation subgroup}.
 The corresponding mutation subalgebra is called the \emph{ symmetric mutation subalgebra}.
-The main purpose of this paper is to answer the following question \begin{que} For which quivers, the symmetric mutation subalgebra coincides with the whole cluster algebra? \end{que} We provide a precise answer for this question, by proving that ``the class of valued quivers where the symmetric mutation subalgebras equal the associated cluster algebras, is identified with almost the whole class of finite mutation quivers", see Theorem 3.19.
+The main purpose of this paper is to answer the following question. \begin{que} For which quivers, the symmetric mutation subalgebra coincides with the whole cluster algebra? \end{que} We provide a precise answer for this question, by proving that ``the class of valued quivers where every cluster variable is symmetric, is identified with almost the whole class of finite mutation quivers", see Theorem 3.19.
 The main motive of this question was trying to use the mutations classes to help understand the ``algebraic" structure of the associated cluster algebra.
-On the way of proving the main theorem, we provide a description of the finite mutation classes based on their weights, see Lemma 3.11.
-The paper has the following two other aims \begin{enumerate} \item [A.] Without the need to obtain the whole mutation class of a valued quiver $Q$, can we predict whether $Q$ is of finite or infinite mutation type? some answer are provided such as in Lemma 3.11. \item [B.] Exploring specific types of generalized ``local" \emph{inverse mutation} sequences in the mutation group.
-In particular, we try to answer the following question: for what quiver $Q$ and a mutation sequence $\mu$, there is another sequence $\mu'$ such that $\mu'(\mu(Q))=\sigma (Q)$, for some permutation $\sigma$?
-For details see Proposition 3.15 and Lemma 3.18.
-We anticipate that this question would help in understanding the structure of the mutation group. \end{enumerate}
+The paper has the following two other aims. \begin{enumerate} \item [A.] Without the need to obtain the whole mutation class of a valued quiver $Q$, can we predict whether $Q$ is of finite type or not? see Lemma 3.11. \item [B.] Exploring particular types of generalized ``local" non-trivial \emph{inverse mutation} sequences.
+For details see Proposition 3.15 and Lemma 3.18. \end{enumerate}

 All the proofs are written using the valued quivers version of the definition of skew-summarizable matrices mutation, see Definition 2.2 and Remarks 2.3.